BITSSAP2025AugAPIBP3Sections/APIBP-20242YA-Team-3/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted to be short, clear, and beginner-friendly.
 You may replace the contact email with a project-specific address and customize wording to match your project's needs.

 ---

-If you want, I can:
-- Replace the placeholder contact `maintainers@project.local` with a specific email.
-- Add a CONTRIBUTING.md cross-reference.
-- Create an issue template or link in the README that points to this file.

-Which next step would you like me to do?